-Control measures noted on the Maintenance_hazard / risk assessment report form shall be reviewed by the Principal in consultation with the Work Health and Safety Representative or other appropriate staff member to ensure effective action has been taken.
+Control measures noted on the Maintenance_hazard / risk assessment report form by the Finance Manager shall be reviewed by the Principal in consultation with the Work Health and Safety Representative or other appropriate staff member to ensure effective action has been taken.

-The review process and result shall be noted on the Maintenance_hazard / risk assessment report form.
+The review process and result shall be documented by the Finance Manager on the Maintenance_hazard / risk assessment report form.

-The school shall keep all Maintenance Register records in accordance with archive requirements
+The school shall keep all Maintenance Register records in accordance with archive requirements.